papagorgio23/AISports_Chatbot/data/nlu.md

 - are you a human?
 - am I talking to a bot?
 - am I talking to a human?
+- you are a bot right
+- aren't you a bot

 ## intent:acknowledge
 - ok